TypicalRandomNerd/cpp-notes/README.md

         stsdfsdfd::cout << "Hello World\n";
         ^~~~~~~~~

-But it just has no clue what I mean by cout until I tell it at the top of my code to include the iostream library as senn in the original code, our program now executes:
+But it just has no clue what I mean by cout until I tell it at the top of my code to include the `iostream` library as seen in the original code, our program now executes:

 **Code:**